Frequently Asked Questions

 Q:I am going to change my mobile number, which I have registered for the One-Time Password (OTP).
 Who do I inform?A:

-You may login to me@income, and update your new mobile number under ‘Manage My Particulars’ > ‘Update Particulars’.
+You may login to My Income, and update your new mobile number under ‘Manage My Particulars’ > ‘Update Particulars’.

 Alternatively, you may complete the Change of personal particulars form.
 A copy of the completed and signed form may be submitted at any of our branch offices.
 You may also submit the original form to us by post to 75 Bras Basah Road Income Centre Singapore 189557.